audreypatricia/GAHOOT-client/README.md

 #### <u>How to play:</u>

  To play you need someone to be a host of the game.
 They sign up as a host through the homepage and then select a quiz from the quiz index page.
-Once they select play on a quiz they are taken to the game start page that displays a box showing a pin.
-The host then needs to click create game under the pin to start the game off.
+Once they select play on a quiz they are taken to the game start page where they then need to click "create game" to create a game for other players to enter.

- Once clicked the pin can be distributed to players who sign in through the player sign in option on the home page.
-They are then added to the game on the back end and once all players have signed in (which the host can see) the host then clicks the start game button.
+ Once clicked the pin can be distributed to players who then sign in via the "player sign-in" option on the home page.
+Once all players have signed in (which the host can see) the host then clicks the "start game" button.
 The quiz questions will render on all player's screens and they then simply need to select the correct answer and flow through the questions until the quiz is over.
+Scores can be viewed on the Host's screen as players fight to win the championship title!

 #### <u>Things we love:</u>
 * The learning experiences including: